princeKazma/vehiclesAPI/README.md

 DELETE Methods:
 - URI: /vehicles/{id}
   Description: This method deletes one Vehicle matching the given ID.
-If there is not match, it will return an Exception and a 404.
+If there is not match, it will still return a 204 (No Content).
   · Response:
-  Don't expect a body response, but expect a 204 for a sucessful delete, and a 404 if Id is not found.
+  Don't expect a body response, but expect a 204.

 - URI: /vehicles/last
   Description: Without receiving any parameter, the last Vehicle saved in the Database will be deleted, no matter the type of the Vehicle.
+  Even if there are no vehicles, it will still return a 204 (No Content).
   · Response:
-  Don't expect a body response, but expect a 204 for a sucessful delete, and a 404 if no vehicles are found.
+  Don't expect a body response, but expect a 204.